aboffin/labtalks/README.md

 # labtalks
 Some files related to lab and conference talks given at UNLV.
-First topis is: org-mode.
+First topis is: org-mode, see example.org for more details.